ghoulmann/cs-curriculum/year_1.rst

 * Maintain a hardcopy log of changes to a system under her administration;
 * Successfully emulate a computer system and use it to produce a manipulate a filesystem [resize partitions, write partition table].
 * Plan, diagram [according to convention] and create a working electronic circuit using prototyping tools.
+* Research and develop a students' guide to shell scripting language that compares and contrasts at least three shell languages.
+* Provide credit to those whose ideas and content has been used in creating new works.

 Learning Objectives